Promethys/revive/README.md

 ## Usage

-Once the plugin is installed and configured, you’ll see a new page in your Filament navigation menu.
+Once the plugin is installed and configured, you'll see a new page in your Filament navigation menu.
 From there, users can restore deleted data or permanently remove it.

-> In the V1, Revive will show in a single table all the Recyclable records, without any user-specific scope.
+> In v1, Revive will show all the Recyclable records in a single table, without any user-specific scope.
 > You may use the plugin in your admin panel for now.
-> User-specific scope will be available in V2
+> User-specific scope will be available in v2.

 ### 1. Add the `Recyclable` trait to any soft-deletable model